johneortega/johneortega.github.io/_pages/about.md

 More about me
 ======
+I am of Peruvian and Irish decent, which makes me a mutt I guess.
+As a first generation American, I feel that I have seen some of the hardships that one can face in the USA concerning race and ethnic issues, although these days much less for me.
+I have lived in several cities such as New York, Lima (Peru), Madrid, Malaga (Spain), Miami, New
+York City, Seattle, Trento (Italy), Wolverhampton (England) and more.
+Nonetheless, I would say that most of my time has been spent in Spain or the USA.
+If you are interested to know my thoughts on quality of life, have a look at my [Spain vs USA comparision](https://www.quora.com/profile/John-Ortega-10) on Quora.

 I teach a course at Columbia University on data analytics and natural language understanding, my [Columbia profile](https://sps.columbia.edu/faculty/john-ortega) is online.
 At this point, I don't have time to teach more classes but would love to some day.
 I defended my doctoral thesis on fuzzy-match repair with international mention in Alicante, Spain.
-You can view my [thesis] (https://rua.ua.es/dspace/handle/10045/116315) online and feel free to direct any questions that you may have via one of my social channels listed below.
-You can also email me at jortega at cs.nyu.edu.
+You can view my [thesis] (https://rua.ua.es/dspace/handle/10045/116315) online and feel free to direct any questions that you may have via one of my social channels.
+You can also [email me] (jortega at cs.nyu.edu).
 I am an avid pursuer of solving the low-resource translation problem, here are some thoughts of on a Peruvian low-resource language called [Quechua](https://medium.com/@johneortega/low-resource-languages-for-machine-translation-a-governmental-problem-7e014581d719).

-Nuance
-Softwawre in spain Ih
+My career and hobbies have begun to mix, I perform NLP for fun now.
+Since the early 2000s, I have worked on tons of software projects including stuff like building toll-road software and other great accomplishments.
+But, my career really changed in 2011 when I decided, after 10 years as a software developer, to dedicate my life to computational linguistics.
+That is when I went back to [Hofstra University] (https://hofstra.edu) for my Master's degree in Computer Science and left WebMD to work at [Nuance Communications] (https://nuance.com) (now Microsoft) in the Clinical Language Understanding group.
+I ended up on the dean's list and cum laude with a perfect 4.0 and a thesis that lead to [my first Quechua research paper](https://aclanthology.org/W18-2201.pdf) for machine translation.

 Research and teaching
 ------